WindMillCode/Google/API/bigquery/vids/Python3/Regular_Tables_In_Bigquery/README.md

                 print('\n')
                 print(e)
                 if(e.__class__.__name__ == "NotFound"):
                     return(str(e))
+                elif(e.__class__.__name__ == "Forbidden"):
+                    return("You do not have access to this storage bucket, Please make sure the bucket is TYPED CORRECTLY FOR YOUR SECURITY.
+You dont want this attempt to succeed and send data to a hackers bucket")
                 return 'an error occured check the output from the backend'
 ```